-The Company has executed few Capex projects due to change in river course and a Deposit work of line diversion for DFCC.
+The Company has executed few Capex projects due to ageing of lines and a Deposit work(DFCC).

 5. TRANSFER TO RESERVES

 During the current financial year, the Board has decided to transfer NIL amount to General Reserves after appropriating dividend and self-insurance reserve.